 You must also successfully complete the compulsory 30 ECTS dissertation module: HLTH 6059.
 The aim of this module is to enable you to undertake an independent research project relevant to your own field of practice.
 You can select any topic which is important to you and your practice.
-You can undertake an empirical study OR a practice inquiry study OR an evidence based study.
-The study will include; formulating an appropriate question, planning and undertaking a project, analysing data or critiquing evidence and submitting a paper in a format suitable for publication in a peer reviewed academic journal.
+You can undertake an empirical study OR a practice inquiry OR a literature review.
+The study will include; formulating an appropriate question, planning and undertaking the study, analysing data or critiquing evidence and, submitting a paper in a format suitable for publication in a peer reviewed academic journal.

 To see a full list of individual modules, please follow the link below.